wuchenkang/PA5-Attention/README.md

-# PA5-Transformer
+# PA5-Attention
-CSE 251B PA5
+CSE 251B final project to explore the effects of attention mechanism on traditional encoder-decoder structure for image captioning task.